Skip to main content

 Updated June 2026 · England & Wales

 If you have been going round in circles with your gas or electricity supplier and cannot get a sensible resolution, the Energy Ombudsman exists to break the deadlock.
 It is a free, independent dispute resolution service that sits between consumers and their energy companies in Great Britain.
 The Ombudsman can look at the facts, investigate both sides, and make a decision that the supplier is legally required to honour if you accept it.
-This guide explains when you can escalate a complaint, what you must do first, how the investigation works, and what kinds of outcome the Ombudsman can put in place.
+This guide explains when you can escalate a complaint, what you must do first, how the investigation works, what kinds of outcome the Ombudsman can put in place, and the reforms to this process that the government has confirmed but not yet brought into force.

 At a glance

-• Who can use it: Domestic consumers and small businesses (fewer than 50 employees as of December 2024) in Great Britain — England, Scotland, and Wales.
-Northern Ireland has a separate regime.
+• Who can use it: Domestic consumers and small businesses meeting the expanded 19 December 2024 eligibility criteria, in Great Britain — England, Scotland, and Wales.
+Northern Ireland has a separate regime (contact the Utility Regulator).

 • Cost: Free to eligible consumers.
 The scheme is funded by energy suppliers.